South Africa travel guide

 Israel and the Occupied Palestinian Territories conflict

 The current conflict in Israel and the Occupied Palestinian Territories has led to heightened tensions around the world.
 Terrorist groups, such as Al-Qaida and Daesh, have called on their supporters to carry out terrorist attacks in response to the conflict.
 The conflict could also motivate individuals to carry out attacks.
 Terrorist attacks could target Jewish or Muslim communities, or the interests of Israel and its allies.
-Attacks could also be indiscriminate and occur without warning.
+Attacks could also be indiscriminate and happen without warning.

 Political situation